neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 - Move the `initialEntries` and the state to the common ancestor, like `App`.
 - Pass the `entries` state via the `entries` prop down to the `EntriesSection`.

-No we can wire up the form to add entries to thr state.
+No we can wire up the form to add entries to the state.

 Locate the component with the form.
 Here it is called `EntryForm`.